 Note: Freshly cut cedar can contain up to 50% water, and wet wood doesn’t burn efficiently.

 Seasoned wood may be the best-kept secret when it comes to getting the best fires.
 In order to be deemed seasoned, the wood has to have been cut and set for a little while.
 This makes it not as fresh and dries the wood out a bit.
 The moisture inside comes from the fresh sap.

 Once it has set for a bit, the sap hardens and makes the wood easier to ignite.
 You can tell if a log of wood is seasoned if you can easily pull the bark off of the cut log.
 The color will fade as well, and the wood will begin to crack.
-Typically a good seasoning of the wood takes anywhere from six to eight months.
+Typically a good seasoning of the wood takes anywhere from six months, up to 2 years.

 Woods to Avoid for a Fire Pit

 Just like there are ideal woods that can be used in your pit, there are good woods to avoid.
+These are not the best woods to burn in a fire pit.
 Here are a few of the categories to steer clear of:

 Greenwoods are woods that are newly cut.
 The moisture in these will make starting a fire with them darn near impossible.
 If you can get them, the wood will smoke a lot and will take a lot to keep the fire going.